Track and field: St. George's, Valley Christian bring state championships back to Spokane

 The St. George's girls continued their dominance at state.

-Junior Josie McLaughlin captured three state titles in the 800, 1,600 and ran on the winning 4x400.
-Sophomore Regan Thomas won the 3,200 and assisted McLaughlin on the relay and junior Kaylee Clark won the triple jump.
+Junior Josie McLaughlin captured three state titles in the 800, 1,600 and the winning 4x400.
+Sophomore Regan Thomas won the 3,200 and assisted McLaughlin on the relay, and junior Kaylee Clark won the triple jump.

 It's the third year in a row that McLaughlin has won three state titles in a season.